23kakashi/DSA/README.md

 # DSA

-This file is a collection of DSA problem solved during masai carriculum
+This file is a collection of DSA problem solved during masai carriculum in JavaScript.